 - Planes that have been on the tarmac for three hours will return to the gate so people can debark.
 Unless a departure is likely within the first 45 minutes after the three-hour time.

-Come December 15 and airlines will have to provide compensation to passengers for delayed or canceled flights depending on the size of the airline.
+Come December 15 and airlines will have to provide compensation to passengers for delayed or cancelled flights depending on the size of the airline.

 Delayed arrival at a final destination between three to six hours will cost large airlines $400 and small airlines $125.
 Delays between six to nine hours will cost $700 for large airlines and $250 for small airlines.
 Delays greater than nine hours will cost large airlines $1,000 and smaller airlines $500.
 Regulations also state that children under the age of five are to be seated next to their parent or guardian, children aged five to 11 will be in the same row or just one seat away from their parent or guardian, and children between age 12 -13 will not be more than a row away.